 Note: You can combine Steps II (a) and (b) to calculate the Kx-inelastic directly.
 You don’t need to calculate elastic Kx first.
 It was done here for demonstration purposes.

-Note that Kx-inelastic< Kx.
-This is in agreement with the fact that the beams offer better resistance to the inelastic column AB because it has reduced flexural rigidity.

 Step III – Design strength of the column

-KxLx = 1.75 x 15 = 26.25 ft.
+KxLx = 1.8 x 15 = 27 ft.